gsoaresdz/base-indicadores/README.md

-# :sparkles: Python e Arquivos do Computador
+# Python e Arquivos do Computador

 # :label: Descrição do projeto